Man Carrying Thing YouTube channel thumbnail

 Which YouTube channels are most similar to Man Carrying Thing?

-The Man Carrying Thing channel's top competitors are TED-Ed (80% match, 22.4M subscribers), The Book Leo (71% match, 682K subscribers), and TEDx Talks (71% match, 44.2M subscribers).
-They share a focus on educational or thought-provoking video content and informational storytelling in short to long-form formats.
+Man Carrying Thing's biggest competitors on YouTube are TED-Ed (80% match, 22.4M subscribers), The Book Leo (71% match, 682K subscribers), and TEDx Talks (71% match, 44.2M subscribers).
+They share a focus on educational or idea-based content and storytelling with a strong emphasis on ideas, education, and intellectual topics.

 What type of content does Man Carrying Thing make?